stone-payments/pos-mamba-sdk/packages/components/Keyboard/README.md

   /**
    * Enabled or disables keyboard events and actions.
    * This property do not change keybpard visibility.
+   * It also adds a class name to the keyboard element, but the disabled style is up to you using :global css.
    */
   disabled?: boolean;